Copy of Copy of Tuna & Octopus 3 Images.jpg

 Life-size cyanotypes using ultraviolet contact printing to record sea life in the Atlantic Ocean, paying tribute to the original form of photography invented more than 170 years ago by astronomer John Herschel.

-“As an artist and waterman, I’m compelled to tell the ocean’s stories by combining the original form of photography with my passion for fishing and craftsmanship,” — Paul Brooke.
+“As a waterman and artist, I feel compelled to document the ocean’s stories by incorporating one of the original forms of photography with my passion for fishing and craftsmanship,” — Paul Brooke.

 “Artist, photographer and waterman Paul Brooke displays his love for the ocean, design and craftsmanship in his latest exhibition.
 The artwork serves as a visual feast and a narrative on environmental and ecological concerns.”